 Categories: Bed Frames, Dressers, Side Tables & Nightstands, Benches

-Shipping: Ships furniture within the contiguous U.S. only
+Shipping: Ships furniture within the contiguous U.S.

 Another exciting brand in the world of non-toxic furniture is Avocado.
 This B-Corp creates wooden furniture using either 100% solid FSC-certified maple hardwood, solid walnut, or 100% reclaimed solid Douglas fir.
 The furniture is completed using zero-VOC finishes and safe fumeless wood glue — all of which are made in the United States.